 Types of Coatings – Film Thickness

 Sometimes wood coatings are classified by the thickness of film they form on the surface of the wood.
-Paints, solid colour stains, and varnishes are often called film-formers, as these create a layer of material sitting on top of the wood.
-Semi-transparent stains, transparent stains, water repellents and natural oils are often thought of as penetrating the wood rather than leaving a thick film on top of the wood.
-Hence, they are often called penetrating finishes.
-However, all coatings leave a film on the surface – thick for some, thin for others – and the “penetrating” products only penetrate a very small distance into the wood.
-Nonetheless, it’s helpful to know if a product leaves a thick film, as this type of product can be more difficult to remove if allowed to degrade prior to refinishing.
+Paints, solid colour stains, and varnishes are often called film-formers, as these create a layer of continuous material sitting on top of the wood.
+Semi-transparent stains, transparent stains, water repellents and natural oils are often referred to as penetrating finishes, since they penetrate through the pores of the wood, leaving its surface texture and pores visible, rather than leaving a thick film on top of the wood.
+However, all coatings leave a film on the surface – thick for some, thin for others – and the “penetrating” products only penetrate a very short distance into the wood.
+Nonetheless, it’s helpful to know if a product leaves a thick film, as this type of product can be more difficult to remove if degraded and requiring refinishing.
 This is because their failure modes are different – a thick coherent coating like paint fails by cracking and peeling, whereas a thin-film “penetrating” product such as a stain fails by erosion.

 Can Coatings Protect Wood?